 - General Discomfort.
 When the relative humidity levels rise above 50%, your whole home feels warmer.
 You sweat more, your skin feels clammy, and the air often has a stagnant, moldy feel to it.
 All of which makes for a decidedly uncomfortable home.

 - Damage to Furnishings.
 High humidity affects furnishings drastically, especially wood furniture and wooden floors.
-They can warp under the additional moisture, and in extreme cases the high humidity will bubble paint and damage wallpaper as well.
+They can warp under the additional moisture, and in extreme cases, the high humidity will bubble paint and damage wallpaper as well.
 Relative humidity levels between 30% and 50% are optimal for your home and its furnishings.

 - Increased Sickness.
 High humidity helps breed germs and bacteria, which can increase the amount of sickness in your home.
-This is of especial concern to households with newborn babies, elderly residents, and/or people afflicted with asthma or similar conditions.
+This is of special concern to households with newborn babies, elderly residents, and/or people afflicted with asthma or similar conditions.

 - Increased Strain to Air Conditioning.
 High humidity forces your air conditioning system to work harder to make your home feel comfortable.
 Not only does that result in higher energy bills, but it could create problems requiring a repair technician down the line, as well as decreasing the overall life of the unit and forcing you to install a new one before you should.